What is an Intrusion Detection System (IDS)?

-Best intrusion detection systems and tools
+The best intrusion detection systems software and tools

 Now you have seen a quick rundown of host-based intrusion detection systems and network-based intrusion detection systems by operating system, in this list, we go deeper into the details of each of the best IDS.

 The SolarWinds Security Event Manager (SEM) runs on Windows Server, but it can log messages generated by Unix, Linux, and Mac OS computers as well as Windows PCs.